InscryptionModding/InscryptionAPI/index.md

 }
 ```

-## Additional Functionality with Interfaces and Custom Triggers
+## Additional Functionality with Interfaces
-The API adds a number of inheritable interfaces you can use to add additional functionality to your ability.
+The API adds a number of interfaces you can use to add additional functionality to your ability.
-It also adds a new class: `ExtendedAbilityBehaviour`, which has all the interfaces already implemented for immediate use, saving you some time.
+It also adds a new class: `ExtendedAbilityBehaviour`, which has all the interfaces already implemented for immediate use, saving you time.

-### Modifying What Card Slots to Attack
+### Modifying What Card Clots to Attack
-Sometimes you want to create an ability that changes a card's attack behaviour, similar to the vanilla Bifurcated and Trifurcated Strike sigils.
-For this, the API provides two different interfaces to use, with slightly different functionalities.

-#### IGetOpposingSlots
-The go-to for basic modifications, this interface lets you interact with the slots a card will attack, adding or otherwise modifying them.

 To do this, you need to override RespondsToGetOpposingSlots to return true (like all RespondsToXXX overrides, you can make this conditional), and then override GetOpposingSlots to return the list of card slots that your ability wants the card to attack.
-If you want to override the default attacked slot (the one directly across from the card), you will need to override RemoveDefaultAttackSlot to return true.
+If you want to override the default slot (the one directly across from the card) instead of adding an additional card slot, you will need to override RemoveDefaultAttackSlot to return true.

-#### ISetupAttackSequence
-A bit different than IGetOpposingSlots, ISetupAttackSequence will modify the slots chosen to be attacked _after_ IGetOpposingSlots runs, letting you have fuller control over what slots to attack.
-An example use is in overriding any slot modifications made by other sigils, vanilla and modded.

-The inherited int GetTriggerPriority() lets you change the order in which cards are attacked, using the returned int to sort the card slots.

 ### Passive Attack and Health Buffs